Gender Identity Development Service

 We recognise how complex ideas around gender can be and that there is a huge range of human diversity in how people feel about and express their gender.
 Young people who are developing an understanding of their own gender that is different from what everyone had first expected can sometimes find things very tough.

-We aim to understand the obstacles standing between young people and the development of a more settled and confident gender identity so that they can live their best lives.
+Our team work very closely with young people, their families and their key support workers to help in the development of a more settled and confident gender identity so that they can live their best lives